marcosricardoss/flask-restful-skeleton/README.md

 ## Run The Application

 In order to run the application, it is necessary to have a database configured.
-With that done, is necessary to the passe the database URI to the application via environment variables.
+With that done, is necessary to passe the database URI to the application via environment variables.
 This **Flask HTTP REST API** skeleton support to work with PostgreSQL and SQLite databases.

 Database URLs examples:

 	PostgreSQL: 'postgresql+psycopg2://postgres:123@127.0.0.1:15432/olist_test'
 	SQLite: 'sqlite:////home/user/app.db'

-To make sure about the *dependency isolation* is recommended to use the *[venv](http://https://docs.python.org/3/library/venv.html "venv")* to create of virtual environments.
+To make sure about the *dependency isolation* is recommended to use the *[venv](http://https://docs.python.org/3/library/venv.html "venv")* to create a virtual environment.

 After downloading the cloned open the project directory and install the dependencies with the below *pip* command: